Why Choose Us?

 Our formal independent audits for the Ministry of Health and District Health Boards ensure we have policies in place at every site, and that we comply with those policies.

-With 43 facilities offering care throughout New Zealand, we are one of New Zealand’s largest and most established providers of aged care.
+With over 35 facilities offering care throughout New Zealand, we are one of New Zealand’s largest and most established providers of aged care.

 Oceania actively seeks to positively influence the future of our aging community, so we actively engage with aged care stakeholders.
 We also belong to the Retirement Association of New Zealand and the Aged Care Association.